 In order to obtain FDA license, or approval of, a new biological product, sponsors must submit proof of safety, purity and potency, or effectiveness.
 In most cases, such proof entails extensive nonclinical, also known as preclinical studies in animal models and well-controlled clinical trials in human subjects.
 The testing, preparation of necessary applications and processing of those applications by the FDA is expensive, may take several years to complete and could have an uncertain outcome.
-The FDA regulatory review and approval process is complex and can result in requests for additional data, increased development cost, time to market delays, or preclude us from bringing to market new products.
-The FDA may also require post-marketing studies and risk evaluation and mitigation strategies (REMS) as condition to approval.
+The FDA regulatory review and approval process is complex and can result in request for additional data, increase development cost, time to market delays, or preclude us from bringing to market new products.
+The FDA may also require post-marketing studies and risk-management plans as condition to approval.
 These requirements will add to the cost of regulatory compliance and the cost to sell our products, due to complex distribution and restricted commercial operations.
 Product approvals may be withdrawn if compliance with applicable regulations is not maintained or if safety issues are identified during routine safety monitoring following commercialization.
 For patented technologies, product development and the regulatory review/ approval process can materially reduce the period during which we will have the exclusive right to exploit such technologies.
 Regulatory exclusivity may offer some additional protection.

 Adequate and well-controlled clinical studies are required by the FDA for approval of a BLA.
-To conduct a clinical trial in the U.S., the study sponsor is required to submit an Investigational New Drug (IND) application including the study protocol prior to commencing human clinical trials.
+To conduct a clinical trial the study sponsor is required to submit an Investigational New Drug (IND) application including the study protocol prior to commencing human clinical trials.
 The submission must be supported by data, typically including the results of nonclinical, manufacturing and laboratory testing.
-The conduct of the nonclinical tests must comply with Good Laboratory Practice (GLP), and applicable cGMP requirements.
+The conduct of the nonclinical tests must comply with Good Laboratory Practice (GLP), and GMP requirements.
 Long term nonclinical testing, such as animal reproductive toxicity and carcinogenicity, is conducted if warranted and is submitted to the IND to support a future BLA.
 Following the initial submission of the IND, the FDA has 30 days to review the application and raise safety and other clinical trial issues.
 If questions or objections are not raised within that period, the clinical trial may commence according to the investigational protocol submitted to the FDA and following Institutional Review Board (IRB) approvals for each of the clinical sites where the study will be conducted.
 Protocol amendments need to be submitted and approved by FDA prior to implementation.
-We have submitted several INDs for ixmyelocel-T, and we conducted clinical investigations under these INDs.
-Clinical studies can also be conducted outside of the U.S. with or without a U.S. IND.
-However, a clinical trial application (CTA) or IND is required to be submitted to the local competent regulatory authority for the conduct of human clinical trials.
-The CTA has similar data requirements to those of an IND.
+We have submitted several INDs for our cell products, and we have conducted clinical trials under these INDs.

 Carticel, MACI and ixmyelocel-T are regulated by the FDA as biologics.
-For products that are regulated as biologics, the FDA requires: (i) nonclinical animal testing to establish a safety profile and/or a starting dose for initiation of clinical trials in humans; (ii) submission to the FDA of an IND application, which must become effective prior to the initiation of human clinical trials; (iii) adequate and well-controlled clinical trials to demonstrate the safety, purity and potency, or effectiveness, of the product for its intended use; (iv) submission to the FDA of a BLA; and (v) review and approval of the BLA as well as pre-approval inspections of the manufacturing facility by the FDA.
+For products that are regulated as biologics, the FDA requires: (i) nonclinical animal testing to establish a starting dose for initiation of clinical trials in humans; (ii) submission to the FDA of an IND application, which must become effective prior to the initiation of human clinical trials; (iii) adequate and well-controlled clinical trials to demonstrate the safety, purity and potency, or effectiveness, of the product for its intended use; (iv) submission to the FDA of a BLA; and (v) review and approval of the BLA as well as pre-approval inspections of the manufacturing facility by the FDA.

-For purposes of BLA approval, human clinical trials are typically conducted in three sequential phases that may sometimes overlap:
+For purposes of BLA approval, human clinical trials are typically conducted in three sequential phases that may overlap: